 A bankruptcy denial is almost certain if you make a false statement or tell a lie in connection with your case.
 When you submit a bankruptcy petition, you must affirm under penalty of perjury that all of the information included in the paperwork is truthful and accurate.
 Your discharge can be contested if it turns out that you left out important information from the paperwork.
 We can’t emphasize enough how important it is to tell your attorney only the truth at all times.

 Final thoughts on reasons for bankruptcy denial

 Generally, the bankruptcy court will not reject your case if you are truthful and transparent with them.
 However, even unintended mistakes can happen.
 Therefore, do your best to familiarize yourself with the reasons for bankruptcy denial, and you’ll avoid having your care dismissed because of an honest mistake.
 But the only way you’ll be sure to go through the bankruptcy process successfully is to reach out to bankruptcy specialists who will guide you through the process and ensure you can avoid having your claim denied.

 Freire & Gonzalez is an attorney’s office where the attorneys are involved with their clients from beginning to end.
 You, as the client, will not be passed off to secretaries or paralegals like at other bankruptcy law firms.
 The attorneys will meet with you, will return your phone calls, and will answer your questions.
 We provide services in English and Spanish.

-Our lawyers will answer any bankruptcy question you might have during the free consultation.
+Our lawyers will answer any bankruptcy questions you might have during the free consultation.
 To request a free consultation, please contact us at 305-826-1774.
-Please browse through our website, read our bankruptcy FAQ and see if our firm can help you resolve your financial issues.
+Please browse through our website, read our bankruptcy FAQ, and see if our firm can help you resolve your financial issues.
 Contact Us at our locations: